A Long Walk to Water

-A Long Walk to Water is a short novel written by Linda Sue Park and published in 2010.
+A Long Walk to Water (sometimes shortened to ALWTW) is a short novel written by Linda Sue Park and published in 2010.
 It blends the true story of Salva Dut whose story is based in 1985, a part of the Dinka tribe and a Sudanese Lost Boy, and the fictional story of Nya whose story is based in 2008, a young village girl that was a part of the Nuer tribe.
 Park used this book as a platform to support Dut's organization, Water for South Sudan.

 Characters

-Salva Dut
+Salva

-Salva Dut was separated from his family during a civil war in what is now South Sudan.
-He has to walk for weeks, hoping that one day he will find his family again.
-Salva also struggles to find food and water to survive along with avoiding rebels, lions and other threats.
-Salva leads one thousand five hundred fellow lost boys to a refugee camp near the Gilo River.
-On his way, many people die including his uncle and some of his friends.
-Seven years later, he arrives in America.
-He lives with a family in Rochester, New York.
-Years later, he finds his father who tells him that most of his family survived.
-Hearing that, Salva starts a volunteer group to build wells in South Sudan called "Water for South Sudan".
-He helps others in need of clean water in South Sudan.
+Avoiding rebels, lions, and other threats, Salva, from the Dinka tribe, and his group go to the Itang Refugee Camp he is then run out towards the Gilo River and ran into Kenya.
+He becomes the leader of 1,500 Lost Boys and takes them to another camp.
+He is taken to America and gets a new family.
+Eventually he becomes the founder of a non profit called Water For South Sudan (WFSS).
+Schools can fundraise for Salva to dig wells in South Sudan.